salter14/hockey/practice_plans/UD_cross_ice_20240812.md

 Fastest skater
 1. Two players skate at a time (one group of 3 if there is an odd number).
 First to the finish wins.
 2. Races continue until the group produces a winner.
-3. Winners from each group will return at the end of the skill time to compete against each other.
+3. Winners from each group will return at the end of the skills time to compete against each other for an overall winner.
 Winning criteria: First to cross the finish line (far blue line)

 ## Station 2